Having Trouble Keeping People Engaged?

 A Stakeholder Engagement Plan that clearly outlines answers to these key questions not only address some issues listed above but also helps save time, reduce costs, and keep expectations in check.

-Incorporate Stakeholder Feedback
+Incorporate Stakeholder Feedback in your Consultation

 Consulting people entails a promise that at a minimum their views will be considered in the project’s decision making process.
 It does not mean that every issue must be acted upon but the company makes the best efforts to address key issues through changes in the project design and decisions.